 In conclusion, we have proposed a novel method named 3-D OQC to implement 3-D object recognition.
-By fusion of several projections of the tested scene and with proper filtering, a 2-D hologram of the correlation between the tested scene and the reference function is digitally generated.
+By fusing several projections of the tested scene and with proper filtering, a 2-D hologram of the correlation between the tested scene and the reference function is digitally generated.
 The correlation results are reconstructed when the single hologram is coherently illuminated.
-The simplicity and speed of the OQC are superior to those of the BGU correlators.
-However, because less information is used in the 3-D OQC than in the BGU correlators, the method suffers from some penalty of lower SNR and lower PCE in comparison with the BGU correlators.
-The OQC performances can be improved when a symmetrical scanning process is carried out.
-The method of a single hologram is general and is applicable even in circumstances where the objects are occluded from some viewpoints or their shapes are changed as the camera moves.
-This generality statement is based on our knowledge about holograms of 3-D objects, which can image partially occluded objects from certain points of view.
+The simplicity and speed of the OQC are superior over those of the BGU correlators.
+However, because of less information used in the 3-D OQC than in the BGU correlators, the method suffers from some penalty of lower SNR and lower PCE in comparison to the BGU correlators.
+The OQC performances can be improved when symmetrical scanning process is carried out.
+The method of a single hologram is general and applicable even to circumstances where the objects are occluded from some viewpoints or their shapes are changed as the camera moves.
+This generality statement is based on our knowledge about holograms of 3-D objects which can image partially occluded objects from certain points of view.

-Another unique motivator in this study is the nature of the 3-D correlation space.
-To the best of our knowledge, this is the first time that anyone has suggested and demonstrated a reconstruction of 3-D correlation space from a single hologram.
+Another unique motive in this study is the nature of the 3-D correlation space.
+For the best of our knowledge, it is the first time that someone suggests and demonstrates a reconstruction of 3-D correlation space from a single hologram.
 This innovation should be accompanied by a new concept of detection of the correlation results.
-One possible option is to let a human observer look over the correlation space and estimate the locations of all the true targets in the scene.
+One possible option is to let a human observer to look over the correlation space and to estimate the locations of all the true targets in the scene.